Indicia-Team/support_files/Dwc Exporter/readme.md

 Darwin Core archive.
 Can produce Comma Separated Values (*.csv) files as well.

-To run the exporter, it needs to be placed on a machine with visibility of the Elasticsearch server and with PHP 7.x or higher installed.
+To run the exporter, it needs to be placed on a machine with visibility of the Elasticsearch server and with PHP 8.1 or higher installed.
+You will also need a config file per export, plus a warehouse connection configuration file as described below before running the script.

 Run the script from the command line by invoking PHP.exe, providing the location of the script PHP file (dwc-generate.php) and a configuration file as parameters.

 ```bash
 $ c:\PHP\php.exe "c:\dwc-generate\dwc-generate.php "config\my export.json"